 DreamHost's One-Click Install also includes the following popular plugins:

-Though these plugins are installed by default for Deluxe installations, you may need activate them in your WordPress dashboard by going to ‘Plugins' > 'Installed Plugins’.
+Though these plugins are installed by default for Deluxe installations, you may need to activate them in your WordPress dashboard by going to ‘Plugins' > 'Installed Plugins’.

 Additionally, the One-Click Deluxe Install adds protection against the execution of scripts within your uploads directory.